nmlynch94/Dark-and-Darker-Linux/README.md

 4. Use winetricks to install wininet and urlmon to the prefix
 9. Perform the voip fix DLL override in the final section using winecfg.
 10. Run BlacksmithBootstrap.exe inside your prefix.

+# Steam Deck
+All of the steps shown above will work as written on a steam deck.
+The only note is that it currently does not work in Gaming Mode, so, you will need to play in Desktop Mode.

 # VOIP Fix
 To fix the blacksmith installer, we had to install wininet and urlmon.
 This fixes the installer, which is great, but it breaks VOIP.
 This means, Blacksmith.exe needs the native urlmon and wininet, while DungeonCrawler.exe needs the builtin urlmon and wininet.
 Luckily, wine provides the ability to override per-executable using application profiles.